pudwinks/ROR2-LostAndFound/README.md

 `D` to zoom in the camera.

-`W` to end the recap and resume time.
+`S` to end the recap and resume time.

 These are all configurable.
 Set them to whatever you want - these are just the defaults.
 ## FAQ